WICG/storage-buckets/explainer.md

 for a storage bucket be so large, disconnecting further from available disk space.
 However, the Chrome team thinks that having anything under 100% of the origin quota will become a constraint to developers, disincentivizing the use of buckets.
-We think developers should be able to use all available quota for an origin in one storage bucket.
+The Chrome team thinks developers should be able to use all available quota for an origin in one storage bucket.

 ## Considered alternatives